 CLAIM: Within the LGBT community, 25% have attempted suicide.

-CONCLUSION: Accurate result in line with other surveys with LGBT respondents in the UK and Ireland.
+CONCLUSION: ACCURATE.
+The claim is true in line with other surveys with LGBT respondents in the UK and Ireland.
 The Rainbow Project survey figure of 4% of LGBT people attempting suicide in the prior year is also consistent with surveys by other organisations.

 Rainbow colours at Ards Town Hall?